 - If a cracker is trying to break into the account by trying to guess the password, a changed password makes it difficult for the attacker.

 - If an account has already been breached, the password expiration will help prevent or at least raise suspicions that there is an issue.
-With a good enterprise password management tool, such as Avatier’s Password Station, the real user will get notifications about needing to change their password before it is expired which the cracker may never see.
+With a good enterprise password management tool, such as Avatier’s Password Management, the real user will get notifications about needing to change their password before it is expired which the cracker may never see.

 - Finally, if the account has been breached and the cracker changes the password, the user may notice they can’t get into their account anymore and this may lead to an investigation.

 Those are all good and valuable benefits.
 However, on the other side are a few major problems: